Your buying guide for the best Chinese phones in 2018

 Three or four gigs of RAM is not uncommon, with some even specifying 6GB, while storage is usually 32GB or 64GB as standard.

-You will almost certainly find a fingerprint scanner, plus a 13Mp camera at the rear and 5- or 8Mp at the front.
+You will almost certainly find a fingerprint scanner, plus an often dual-lens 13Mp camera at the rear and 5- or 8Mp at the front.
 The camera functionality is very similar to that of any other Android phone, but you may find the Face Beauty mode whitens your skin tone.

 A full-HD screen is common, with Quad-HD very rare but HD screens are still found in the cheapest models.
 Most have large screens 5.5in in diameter or more.